 Some additional supporting numerical evidence is, however, omitted due to space limitations.

 Fig.~\ref{fig:L10} repeats the experiment of Fig.~\ref{fig:L5} with $10$-bit messages.
-The sparse recovery scheme has significant gain compared with slotted ALOHA and CSMA.
-For example, to achieve the error rate of $1\%$, the sparse recovery scheme takes about $450$ symbols, whereas slotted ALOHA and CSMA take at least $1000$ and $650$ symbols, respectively.
+The compressed sensing scheme has significant gain compared with slotted ALOHA and CSMA.
+For example, to achieve the error rate of $1\%$, the compressed sensing scheme takes about $450$ symbols, whereas slotted ALOHA and CSMA take at least $1000$ and $650$ symbols, respectively.

 In Fig.~\ref{fig:50-70dB}, we simulate the same network with different nominal SNRs, i.e., $\gamma$ varies from $50$~dB to $70$~dB.
 In the case that each node transmits a $5$-bit message, the frame length is chosen to be $280$ symbols.
 It can be seen from the figure that the probability of error decreases with the increase of SNR.
 The performance is similar when each node transmits a $10$-bit message and the frame consists of $450$ symbols.